Why Kids Don’t Eat: What is Dysphagia?

+Why Kids Don't Eat: What is Dysphagia? - Young children begin to experiment with foods from the moment they are born.
+With different foods, comes different textures, which can sometimes lead to picky eating.
+When it comes to our son, our obstacle was just that: textures.
+The reason for this is because Lukas was born 11 weeks premature.
 Young children begin to experiment with foods from the moment they are born.
 With different foods, comes different textures, which can sometimes lead to picky eating.
 When it comes to our son, our obstacle was just that: textures.
 The reason for this is because Lukas was born 11 weeks premature.
 A lot of children who are born premature end up being tube fed during their stay in the hospital.
 For our little man, that stay was a long 6 weeks.
 This extended stay on intubation caused his throat to scar and caused a disorder called dysphagia.
 What is Dysphagia and how can I overcome it?

 What is Dysphagia?